RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 }
 ```

-Now we are finished combining the data and views.
+Data and views are now connected.

 ## Add and delete task

-As a Todo application, it needs to have two base abilities: adding and deleting tasks.
-Let's complete these two ability.
-We already have `Input` but don't submit, so we add a button. `Input` and `Button` use `Row` to layout horizontally.
-How to submit input content?
-We need to add submit an event.
-Usually, we choose `tap` event to trigger submit action.
+As mentioned the core features are adding and deleting tasks.
+We already have `Input` but can not yet submit a new task.
+For that we add a button.
+For `Input` and `Button` we use `Row` to layout them horizontally.
+We need an event to act upon to invoke the submit functionality.
+We choose the `tap` event to trigger it.

 ```rust
 widget! {